Compactness of Fixed Point Maps and the Ball-Marsden-Slemrod Conjecture: Compactness Principle for Fixed Point Maps

 Finally, $H:P \to Z$ is called \emph{compact} if $H$ maps bounded sets of $P$ to relatively compact sets of $Z$.
 Recall that in a complete metric space $Z$ a set $S \subset Z$ is \emph{relatively compact} (i.e.~has compact closure) if and only if it features the $\varepsilon$-\emph{net property}.
 This means that for all $\varepsilon > 0$ there exists a finite $\varepsilon$-\emph{net}, i.e.~there exists a natural number $N \in \NN$ and finitely many $z_i \in S$, $i=1, \dots, N$ such that $S$ is covered by the union of the balls $B_{\varepsilon}(z_i)$, $i=1, \dots, N$.
 The $\varepsilon$-net property is also called \emph{total boundedness} or \emph{precompactness}, cf.~\cite[Prelim.]{MeiseVogt97} and \cite[Thm.~A.4]{Rudin91}.
-Whenever the involved metric spaces are complete we will employ the term relatively compact.
+Whenever the involved metric spaces are complete we will use these terms interchangeably.
 Of course, in any other case one has to distinguish clearly between relative compactness and total boundedness (precompactness).

 \textbf{Warning.} Here and henceforth, boundedness of sets is always meant in the metric sense, i.e.~$S \subset P$ is bounded if there exists $r \geq 0$ such that $d(x,y) \leq r$ for all $x,y \in S$.